Noah Sadiki

-Noah Junior Sadiki (born 17 December 2004) is a professional footballer who plays as a full-back, centre-back or defensive midfielder for Premier League club Sunderland.
-Born in Belgium, he represents the DR Congo national team.
+Noah Junior Sadiki (born 17 December 2004) is a professional footballer who plays as a central midfielder for the Premier League club Sunderland and the DR Congo national team.

-Career
+Club career

 Anderlecht

 Born in Brussels, Sadiki first joined R.S.C.
 Anderlecht at the age of six at under-7 level and progressed through all of the junior teams up to under-21 level.
 He impressed for Robin Veldman's under-21 team and caught the eye of first team manager Vincent Kompany who played him in two friendly matches in October 2021 and January 2022.
 He signed his first professional contract in February 2022 on a one-year deal, with the option of a further year.

 Union SG

 On 27 July 2023, Sadiki left Anderlecht and joined Union SG on a four-year contract, for a reported fee of €1.4 million.